bbauska/meta-react-basics/README.md

 -   Describe some common errors associated with events and the syntax required to handle them.

-<h3><b>Module 3: Navigation Updating and Assets in React</b></h3>
+## **Module 3: Navigation Updating and Assets in React**

-In this module, you\'ll learn about routing and navigation in React.
+In this module (three), you\'ll learn about routing and navigation in React.
 You\'ll learn how to render partial views and how to update routes in your React apps.
 You\'ll understand how assets are used, bundled and embedded.

-By the end of this module you will be able to:
+By the end of this module (three) you will be able to:

 -   Use media assets, such as audio and video, with React.